Cabazon Dinosaurs: Creationist museum

 The Cabazon Dinosaurs attraction also features an open-air museum with fiberglass and robotic dinosaurs.
-Other activities at the site include a sand pit where visitors can experience a "dino dig" as well as a gemstone and fossil-panning sluice.
+Other activities at the site include a sand pit where visitors can experience a "dino dig".
 Since 2017, visitors to the site have reported that the creationist material has been removed from the attraction.
 Despite these changes, the Kanters continued to own and operate the site as of 2021.

-In popular culture

-Tourists can visit a gift shop inside the belly of Dinney the Dinosaur.